Richmond Hill, Ontario: Geography and climate

 Richmond Hill is bounded by Bloomington Rd.
 (Aurora town limit) to the north, York Regional Road 7 (Vaughan city limit west of Yonge St., Markham city limit east of Yonge St.) to the south, Bathurst St. (Vaughan city limit) to the west, and Ontario Highway 404 (Markham city limit) to the east.
 Its southern limit is about 4 km north of the Toronto city limit, Steeles Avenue, and approximately 20 km north of the downtown core of Toronto.
 The city extends 14 km north–south and 7 km east–west.

-The predominant feature of the city's geography, as its name suggests, is its elevation above surrounding regions.
-Thousands of years ago during the last ice-age, glaciers moving in a southerly direction amassed a considerable amount of earth in front of them which they carried forward as they grew.
-Gradually, as the temperature increased the growth of the glaciers lessened and eventually they began to recede to what is now the polar ice cap.
-The earth that had been collected by the glacier's movement was left in place and the elevated region that remained comprises modern day Richmond Hill.

-The city itself is at a much greater elevation than other communities within the Greater Toronto Area (GTA) and with the exclusion of areas closely alongside its borders, the constituent of York region with the greatest height above sea level.
-The uneven melting of the glacier that formed the city has led to an extremely varied geography within the city's own borders, leading to such features as kettle lakes, minor tributaries and most notably the Oak Ridges Moraine.
+The city itself is at a higher elevation than other communities within the Greater Toronto Area, and with the exclusion of areas closely alongside its borders, the constituent of York region with the greatest height above sea level.
+The uneven melting of the glacier that formed the city led to a varied geography within the city's own borders, leading to such features as kettle lakes, minor tributaries and the Oak Ridges Moraine.